-Robert Pantzer speaks about three distinct phases from the 1930s to the 1970s during which he was present at the University of Montana, including his time as a student, administrator, and president.
-He remembers his student years as the “good old days,” a carefree time where students had few responsibilities.
-He recalls serving in the U.S. military during World War Two, and then returning to the University afterwards to obtain a law degree.
-Pantzer mentions working for various law firms in Montana before coming back to the University to serve as vice president and, later, president.
-He describes the various challenges he faced in both of those roles.
-Pantzer talks about dealing student issues such as the Vietnam War protests on campus and the difficulty of retaining faculty members due to low salaries.
-He also recalls legal issues that University faced related to political correctness in classes and financial fraud.
-Pantzer mentions the University’s numerous successes including the creation of new departments of study and the facilitation of research projects.
+Robert T. Pantzer speaks about three distinct phases of his time at the University of Montana (UM) from the 1930s to the 1970s.
+He remembers his student years as a carefree time where students had few responsibilities.
+He recalls serving in the U.S. military during World War Two, and then returning to UM to obtain a law degree.
+Pantzer mentions working for various law firms in Montana before coming back to UM as vice president and, later, as president.
+He describes the challenges he faced in both of those roles.
+Pantzer talks about dealing students protesting the Vietnam War and the difficulty of retaining faculty members due to low salaries.
+He also recalls legal issues that UM faced related to financial fraud and political correctness in class rooms.
+Pantzer mentions the successes during his tenure such as the creation of new departments of study and the facilitation of research projects.

 Reserve Officers’ Training Corp [ROTC]; Great Depression, 1929-1939; Vietnam War, 1955-1975; Counterculture movement; Vietnam War protests; University of Montana-Missoula; University of Montana presidents; University of Montana students; University of Montana alumni; University of Montana administration; University of Montana history

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 OH 270-058, 059